 1. DQC is responsible for the whole process of measuring and reporting on the PLOs.
-2. IE Program PLOs are measured annually directly through measuring the achievement of the related CLOs in the courses in which practice (P) and mastery level (M) is achieved, as identified in the PLOs-courses mapping matrix.
-3. IE Program PLOs are measured annually indirectly using Student Exit Survey 4.
-The CLOs are measured by the course coordinator using an excel sheet designed by the measurement and evaluation coordinator where each CLOs is aligned with its relevant PLOs and hence the aligned PLOs can be measured accordingly.
+2. Engineering Management Program PLOs are measured annually directly through measuring the achievement of the related CLOs in the courses in which practice (P) and mastery level (M) is achieved, as identified in the PLOs-courses mapping matrix.
+3. Rubrics are used to assess complex or subjective learning outcomes, such as skills related to communication, teamwork, ethics, critical thinking, and lifelong learning, which are not easily measured through traditional exams 4.
+Engineering Management Program PLOs are measured annually indirectly using the Student Exit Survey and employer survey.
+5. The CLOs are measured by the course coordinator using an excel sheet designed by the measurement and evaluation coordinator where each CLOs is aligned with its relevant PLOs and hence the aligned PLOs can be measured accordingly.

-5. The actual value of PLO measurement is defined as a sum of 20% of the indirect result and 80% of the direct result.
-PLOs achievement is presented as a percentage in the PLOs annual report.
 6. The PLO achievement is measured as per the set target.
 If the PLO is achieved, then DQC in consultation with the department council either set the new target or keep it same for the next academic year to make a sustainable improvement.
 7. The program relies on both direct and indirect methods to measure the program learning outcomes.
 The direct assessment is based on the results of written exams conducted by students, as well as the use of rubrics to evaluate student activities.
 On the other hand, the indirect assessment using Student Exit Survey.
 Additionally, measurement indicators are determined, and target values are set for each outcome based on the measurement results from previous semesters.